jianlin/TryDjango1.9/README.md

     $ mysql -u root -p

-and type in the initial password provided by the MySQL installation, and
+and type in the initial complicated password provided by the MySQL installation, and
 use:

     ALTER USER 'root'@'localhost' IDENTIFIED BY 'somepass';